Students of all kinds are welcomed and encouraged to join our Instrumental Music Program!

 As one of the largest student organization at VHS, the marching band is the best place for newcomers to VHS to make new friends.
 The marching band curriculum embraces the social nature of the activity to give students a chance to perform challenging literature while having a great time.

-The Marching Band begins rehearsals at the annual Band Camp about two weeks before school starts.
+The Marching Band begins rehearsals at the annual Band Camp about three weeks before school starts.
 The Band Camp is mandatory for all band students, so make plans to attend!
 Regular rehearsals take place once school starts on Tuesday's and Thursday's after-school at VHS.
 The Marching Band will perform at all home football games and most away games - most or all of which take place on Friday evenings.
-The band camp dates and performance dates are posted on this website under "calendar".
+The band camp dates and performance dates are posted on this website under "ANNOUNCEMENTS & EVENTS" as well as "CALENDAR"

-All ninth graders are required to take the semester long Career Research and Decision Making course, paired with the semester long critical thinking course.
-We recommend students take the Career Course through the Florida Virtual School (online).
+All students will be required to take the semester-long Career Research and Decision Making course, and we recommend students take this course through the Florida Virtual School (online).
 This option will free-up your schedule and allow you to take all core classes, music, and 2 additional electives!
 This is especially important for students in two music classes (i.e. band and jazz band) or students who need remedial courses in math or English.
-The course is only one semester long and you can choose either the Summer, Fall, or Spring semester.
+You can choose either the Summer, Fall, or Spring semesters.

 The Directors will be more than happy to sit down with any student who is zoned for VHS who would like to discuss their options within the Viera HS Instrumental Music Program.
 The directors will assist the student and parents with creating a four-year instrumental music schedule for students interested in advancing in music, enriching their lives with music, or pursuing a career in music.